top of page

 A. Old Time Fiddle

-Contestants will be required to perform two tunes each round.
-A contestant may not repeat a tune that he or she has played in the previous round.
-The following tunes are not permitted:
+(1) Contestants will be required to perform two tunes.
+If there is a finalist round, the contestant may not repeat a tune that he or she has played in the previous round.

 Orange Blossom Special, Black Mountain Rag, Listen to the Mockingbird, and other novelty or trick tunes.

-Fiddlers are particularly urged to avoid other tunes that have been “picked to death.”
-A waltz is not required.
-Points earned in elimination rounds will not carry over to the finals.
+(3) Fiddlers are particularly urged to avoid other tunes that have been “picked to death.”

-B. Old Time Banjo Contestants will be required to perform two tunes in each round.
-A contestant may not repeat a tune he or she has played in the previous round.
-Banjo contestants are particularly urged to avoid tunes that have been “picked to death.”
+(3) Banjo contestants are particularly urged to avoid tunes that have been “picked to death.”
 Points will not carry over to the finals.

 C. Old Time String Band

-Any group of traditional instruments will be permitted, but the band contest is specifically not a bluegrass contest, and bluegrass styled entries will not be accepted.
-At least one strictly instrumental (non-vocal) number will be required.
-Both selections can be instrumental if so desired.
-Each person may enter the band competition with only one band.
+(1) Any group of traditional instruments will be permitted, but the band contest is specifically not a bluegrass contest, and bluegrass styled entries will not be accepted.

-D. Old Time Singing Group
+D. Old Time Singing Individual and Group

 bottom of page